 Add the black treacle, eggs and brandy and stir well.
 This is where you can take turns to stir, making a wish!

 Grease the pudding bowl with butter and spoon in all of the mixture.

-To steam, first cover the bowl with a piece of baking paper which has a folded crease in the centre to allow for the steam and secure tightly with string below the lip of the bowl to create a seal.
+Take a piece of baking paper and fold a crease in the centre (this allows for the steam).
+Cover the bowl with the paper and secure it tightly with string below the lip of the bowl to create a seal.

-Put the bowl in a saucepan and fill with water until just below the string.
+Put the bowl in a saucepan and fill the pan with water until it’s just below the string.

 Steam for around 5 hours.
-Leave it to cool, prick with a skewer and pour in a little extra brandy.
+Leave the pudding to cool, prick with a skewer and pour in a little extra brandy.
 Cover with fresh greaseproof paper and retie with string.
-Store in a cool dry place until Christmas day.
+Store in a cool dry place until Christmas Day.